 The help they need

-Now a year on from her original post, Louise has posted an update saying just how much attention her cute ‘hug button’ idea has received these past 12 months.
+Now four years on from her original post, Louise, who has added a new baby girl to her brood, has posted an update saying just how much attention her cute ‘hug button’ idea has received.
 She’s also now written a rhyming book about the concept which she’s hoping to have published so that other young kids who might be anxious about daycare, preschool, school or any other situations where they might be separated from their parents or loved ones (such as in a divorce), can feel reassured and more confident about being independent.

 Grabbing the biro now …